alankrantas/alankrantas.github.io/README.md

 ## Notes for Development and Deployment

-> Prerequisites: Node.js, Yarn, Git and Docker
+> Prerequisites: Node.js, Git and Docker

 ### Local Development